-- 4.17 The awards committee shall consider all nominees for the Pearse Shannon Memorial Association Service Award and make a recommendation to the November meeting of the provincial executive. - 4.18 The nomination of candidates shall be made: - 4.18.1 by a unit after approval by its members at a general meeting; - 4.18.2 by the provincial executive after approval by its members at an executive meeting; - 4.18.3 by the fall council of presidents after approval by its members; - 4.18.4 by a unit executive after approval by its members at an executive meeting. - 4.19 Any member may forward a name of a nominee to any one of the aforementioned bodies. - 4.20 A current or past unit president or bargaining unit president who has made an outstanding contribution to the Association shall be eligible for the award. - 4.21 The nomination shall be accompanied by a statement detailing the contribution made to the Association. - 4.22 The nomination shall be received by the general secretary by October 15.
+4.11.2 4.11.3 4.11.4 by the provincial executive after approval by its members at an executive meeting; by the fall council of presidents after approval by its members; by a unit executive after approval by its members at an executive meeting.
+4.12 Any member may forward a name of a nominee to any one of the aforementioned bodies.
+4.13 A member who has made an outstanding contribution to the Association or to education in Catholic schools shall be eligible for the award.
+4.14 The nomination shall be accompanied by a statement detailing the contribution made to the Association or to education in Catholic schools.
+4.15 The nomination shall be received by the general secretary by October 15.
+4.16 Nomination forms are obtainable from the provincial office and the Association website.
+4.17 Pearse Shannon Memorial Association Service Award The awards committee shall consider all nominees for the Pearse Shannon Memorial Association Service Award and make a recommendation to the November meeting of the provincial executive.
+4.18 4.18.1 4.18.2 4.18.3 4.18.4 The nomination of candidates shall be made: by a unit after approval by its members at a general meeting; by the provincial executive after approval by its members at an executive meeting; by the fall council of presidents after approval by its members; by a unit executive after approval by its members at an executive meeting.
+4.19 Any member may forward a name of a nominee to any one of the aforementioned bodies.
+4.20 A current or past unit president or bargaining unit president who has made an outstanding contribution to the Association shall be eligible for the award.
+4.21 The nomination shall be accompanied by a statement detailing the contribution made to the Association.
+4.22 The nomination shall be received by the general secretary by October 15.
 Nomination forms are available from the provincial office and the Association website.

-Fintan Kilbride Memorial Social Justice Recognition Award

-- 4.23 The awards committee shall consider all nominees for the Fintan Kilbride Memorial Social Justice Recognition Award and make a recommendation to the November meeting of the provincial executive. - 4.24 The nomination of candidates shall be made: - 4.24.1 by a unit after approval by its members at a general meeting; - 4.24.2 by the provincial executive after approval by its members at an executive meeting; - 4.24.3 by the fall council of presidents after approval by its members; - 4.24.4 by a unit executive after approval by its members at an executive meeting.
+4.23 Fintan Kilbride Memorial Social Justice Recognition Award The awards committee shall consider all nominees for the Fintan Kilbride Memorial Social Justice Recognition Award and make a recommendation to the November meeting of the provincial executive.
+4.24 4.24.1 4.24.2 4.24.3 4.24.4 The nomination of candidates shall be made: by a unit after approval by its members at a general meeting; by the provincial executive after approval by its members at an executive meeting; by the fall council of presidents after approval by its members; by a unit executive after approval by its members at an executive meeting.

-- 4.25 Any member may forward a name of a nominee to any one of the aforementioned bodies. - 4.26 A member or former member who has demonstrated significant personal commitment to the achievement of social justice and has inspired students to engage in activities focused on social justice objectives shall be eligible for the award. - 4.27 The nomination shall be accompanied by a statement detailing the contribution made by the individual to the pursuit of social justice and how they have supported and/or inspired students in this task. - 4.28 The nomination shall be received by the general secretary by October 15. - 4.29 Nomination forms are available from the provincial office and the Association website.
+- 4.26 A member or former member who has demonstrated significant personal commitment to the achievement of social justice and has inspired students to engage in activities focused on social justice objectives shall be eligible for the award. - 4.27 The nomination shall be accompanied by a statement detailing the contribution made by the individual to the pursuit of social justice and how they have supported and/or inspired students in this task. - 4.28 The nomination shall be received by the general secretary by October 15. - 4.29 Nomination forms are available from the provincial office and the Association website.